lingtalfi/Bat/ZipTool.md

 Note: this method creates the necessary subdirectories for the zip file if necessary.
 Returns false if something went wrong (extension zip not loaded for instance).

+If the zip file already exists, it will be overwritten.

 Options:
 - ignoreHidden: bool=false.
 Whether to ignore files/dirs which name starts with a dot (.), provided that the given source is a directory.